We will kill more than a billion people in the first four verses, but there’s also a blessing that cannot come without this horrifying event.

 These are profound differences that we should NOT ignore.
 Gog and Magog is clearly NOT the time of the Antichrist.
 You could argue that God waits until Jerusalem is conquered before giving the citizens of Jerusalem the power to fight back, but that’s not how Zechariah and Ezekiel describe this event.

-Gog And Magog Appear
+Gog And Magog And Salvation Through Faith

 9 It shall be in that day that I will seek to destroy all the nations that come against Jerusalem.

-Why can I be so confident that this is the coming of Gog and Magog?
+Now, why can I be so confident that this is the coming of Gog and Magog?

 So the house of Israel shall know that I am the Lord their God from that day forward.